 Did you know that Penicillin is the first line of antibiotics used to prevent infection for some dental procedures and orthopedic surgery?
 Penicillin is commonly used to treat infections such as strep throat and ear/sinus infections.
 The use of broad-spectrum antibiotics in patients labeled “Penicillin-Allergic” is associated with higher healthcare costs, increased risk for antibiotic resistance, and suboptimal antibiotic therapy.
 Correctly identifying those who are not truly Penicillin-allergic can decrease unnecessary use of broad-spectrum antibiotics.

-Who should be allergy testing and when to see an allergist?
+Who should be allergy tested and when to see an allergist?

 Anyone with a Penicillin allergy should be evaluated.
 An allergist can easily make a true diagnosis.
 An allergist obtains a history, physical, and safely performs a skin test or challenge when indicated.